hivtools/hint/src/app/static/README.md

 ### Testing
 Tests are run with jest.
-Files with the suffix `.test.ts` are treated as unit tests, files with the suffix `.itest.ts` treated as integration tests.
+Files with the suffix `.test.ts` are treated as unit tests, files with the suffix `.itest.ts` treated as integration tests and files with suffix `.etest.ts` as browser tests.
 Config for each can be found in `jest.config.js` and `jest.integration.config.js`, respectively.
 - run unit tests with `npm test`
 - run integration tests with `npm run integration-test` having first started the app and all dependencies by running `./scripts/run-dev-dependencies-for-integration-tests.sh` from this directory
+- run browser tests with `npm run browser-test`

 ## Linting
 On CI we run `eslint` and the build will fail if there are any errors.
 To check your code locally,